 - 1. Turn off your computer.
 You should always turn off the computer before connecting or disconnecting a device. - 2.
-Select either the DVI or VGA cable.
+Select either the DVI or VGA or HDMI cable.
 Connect one end of the video cable to the video connector on the display.
-Connect the other end to the video card in your computer. - 3.
-Connect one end of the touch sensor cable (either USB or serial) to the LCD.
+Connect the other end to the video card in your computer.

+3. Connect one end of the touch sensor cable (either USB or serial) to the LCD.
 Connect the other end to an available port on your computer.

 Note: Do not connect both USB and serial cables to the display.
-Choose one or the other.
+Choose one or the other

-- 4. Plug the power brick into the display. - 5.
-Connect the power cable to an appropriate grounded power source.
+4. Connect the power cable to an appropriate grounded power source.